quicwg/base-drafts/draft-ietf-quic-recovery.md

 unacknowledged CRYPTO data earlier than the PTO expiry, subject to the address validation limits in Section 8.1 of {{QUIC-TRANSPORT}}.
 Doing so at most once for each connection is adequate to quickly recover from a single packet loss.
-Endpoints that do not cease retransmitting packets in response to risk creating an infinite exchange of packets.
+An endpoint that always retransmits packets in response to receiving packets that it cannot process risks creating an infinite exchange of packets.

 Endpoints can also use coalesced packets (see Section 12.2 of
 {{QUIC-TRANSPORT}}) to ensure that each datagram elicits at least one